minikin/BLoC/README.md

 ## License

-Bloc is available under the MIT license].
+Bloc is available under the MIT license.
 See the [LICENSE](https://github.com/minikin/bloc/blob/develop/LICENSE) file for more info.